Q: What does Brehon mean?

 Q: How long is the average stay at Brehon House?

 A: The average stay at Brehon House is five months.
-In 2016, 100 percent of Brehon House residents moved into more permanent housing following their stay at Brehon House.
+100 percent of Brehon House residents moved into more permanent housing following their stay at Brehon House.

 Q: How many women has Brehon House helped?

-A: In 2016, Brehon House provided support services to 25 homeless, pregnant women and infants.
-Approximately 400 referrals were made to other medical or social services providers to enable clients to meet their individual service plan goals.
+A: Last year, Brehon House provided support services to 26 homeless, pregnant women and infants.
+Approximately 2,000 referrals were made to other medical or social services providers to enable clients to meet their individual service plan goals.
 Additionally, 100 percent of the residents delivered healthy babies.
 Community involvement included over 100 hours of volunteer time donated to Brehon House.